caktus/django-project-template/docs/provisioning.rst

 VPS providers such as Linode will give you a username/password combination.
 Amazon's EC2 uses a private key.
 These credentials will be passed as command line arguments.::

-Before provisining your server take a look at the relevant minion configuration file ``minions/<environment>.yaml``.
-If you need to make any changes to the configuration file now is a good time to do it.
+Before provisining your server, take a look at the relevant minion configuration file ``minions/<environment>.yaml``.
+If you need to make any changes to the configuration files now is a good time to do it.
 Once you are happy with your minion configuration, run the following command to provision the server::